aarsla/tk-bot/README.md

 </p>

 # About tk-bot
-tk-bot is discord bot you can use to report a teamkill to.
+tk-bot is discord bot you can use to report a team kill to.
 Based on a [package-skeleton-discordjs](https://github.com/JakyeRU/package-skeleton-discordjs) template.

 # Commands
 - `/ahoy` - Politely say hello;